xiaoyunyang/xiaoyunyang.github.io/content/post/projects/project-thirsty-plant.md

 # Enclosure

 The enclosure houses both the Arduino and the reservoir for the water in two compartments, entirely sealed from one another save for a small passage allowing a wire to pass through to control the water pump.
 (Which will be protected by silicone sealing adhesive.)
 The enclosure is designed to be unobtrusive, so it takes the shape of a squat white cylinder with rounded edges.
 The planter sits on top of the enclosure, and any excess water that falls out of the bottom of the planter is caught by the funnel and returns to the reservoir.
 This also allows for convenient replenishing of the water reservoir by simply pouring water on top of the device.
-The main body of the enclosure will be 3D printed, with a laser cut acrylic grating on top. (edited)
+The main body of the enclosure will be 3D printed, with a laser cut acrylic grating on top.

 The electronics consist of an Arduino UNO with a motor control shield, a moisture sensor, and a miniature submersible pump.
 The Arduino continuously uses the moisture sensor to monitor the moisture content of the soil in the planter.
 Should the moisture content drop below a certain threshold (set by the programmer), the water pump will be activated.
 Water pump activation continues for at least three seconds before the moisture level is checked again.
 When the moisture content is once again raised past the defined threshold level, the water pump is switched off.